Applying to Residency

 Ultimately, the combination of these elements will give program directors a sense of the kind of colleague you would be and how you would fit into their program.

-What is the difference between ERAS vs NRMP?
+What is the difference between Residency Application Systems vs NRMP?

-ERAS is the system through which you will submit all of your residency application materials, while the NRMP is the organization that facilitates the actual matching process, once all of your documents have been submitted to your programs of interest.
+Residency Application Systems (ERAS, Residency CAS, SF Match) are the systems through which you will submit all of your residency application materials, while the NRMP is the organization that facilitates the actual matching process, once all of your documents have been submitted to your programs of interest.

 Resources